 978 ADS-B Out with GPS

 If you have a good Mode C transponder already, the GDL 82 is a low cost, easy-to-install option.
 It goes in between your transponder and your existing antenna, so the panel work is minimal.
-Includes WAAS GPS as well.
+Includes WAAS GPS and GPS antenna as well.

 Appareo Stratus ESG